-- · Marcus S. Ryu, our President and Chief Executive Officer (our "CEO"); - · Karen Blasing, our Chief Financial Officer (our "CFO"); - Priscilla Hung, our Senior Vice President, Operations and Corporate Development; - Jeremy Henrickson, our Vice President, Product Development; and - Alexander C. Naddaff, our Vice President, Professional Services.
+- Marcus Ryu, our President and Chief Executive Officer (our "CEO"); - Karen Blasing, our Chief Financial Officer (our "CFO"); - · Jeremy Henrickson, our Former Vice President, Product Development; - · Priscilla Hung, our Chief Administrative Officer; - Michael Polelle, our Chief Customer Officer; and - Scott Roza, our Senior Vice President, Worldwide Sales.

 We refer to these executive officers collectively in this Compensation Discussion and Analysis and the related compensation tables as the "Named Executive Officers."
+Mr. Henrickson resigned from the Company as our Vice President, Product Development, on July 18, 2014, but continued to provide services to the Company during a transition period that ended September 15, 2014.

 This Compensation Discussion and Analysis provides an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each element of compensation that we provide.
-In addition, we explain how and why the compensation committee of our board of directors (the "Committee") arrived at the specific compensation policies and decisions involving our executive officers during fiscal year 2013.
+In addition, we explain how and why the compensation committee of our board of directors (the "Compensation Committee") arrived at the specific compensation policies and decisions involving our Named Executive Officers during fiscal year 2014.